Azamatnuu1999/CRUD-app-vue/README.md

-# CRUD APPLICATION USING VUEJS
+# CRUD application using vuejs
 # Vue

 This template should help get you started developing with Vue 3 in Vite.